This post may contain affiliate links. For more information, please see our affiliate policy.

 Step-by-step instructions

-- In a second bowl, whisk together yogurt, eggs, and lemon zest.
+1. In a second small bowl, stir together yogurt, eggs, and lemon zest.
 Fold yogurt mixture into flour mixture with a rubber spatula until just combined.
 Carefully fold in melted butter.

-- Using a greased 1/3-cup dry measuring cup, divide batter evenly among prepared muffin cups.
+1. Using a greased 1/3-cup dry measuring cup, scoop batter evenly among prepared cupcake liners.
 Bake until the tops are golden brown and a toothpick inserted in the center of a muffin comes out clean with a few crumbs attached, about 25 to 30 minutes.
 Rotate muffin tin halfway through.

 Recipe tips and variations

-- Freezer: Allow unglazed Lemon Poppy Seed Muffins to cool, then wrap in 2 layers of plastic, and freeze for up to 3 months.
+• Freezer: Allow unglazed Lemon Poppy Seed Muffins to cool, then wrap in 2 layers of plastic wrap, and store in a freezer bag for up to 3 months.
 Thaw at room temperature for 12 to 24 hours, then glaze and enjoy.

 Recipe FAQs